 Note about data privacy

 While you can start a Scenario as a guest, it is recommended that you register an account.
 Any information you enter in a Scenario while not logged in will be made available to developers so that they can use this data to improve their programs.
 Create an account and log in if you do not want this.

-Any data you use while using our platform will normally have to be uploaded to our servers.
-If you are logged in, this information will not be made available to third parties.
-However, if you have enhanced security requirements, there is a way to use this website without uploading your files.
+If you are logged in, any data you use while using our platform will normally still have to be uploaded to our servers.
+However, if you have enhanced security requirements, there is a way to use this website without even uploading your files at all.
 Click here for details.

-Don't hesitate to contact developers in the forum if you want to request new features or suggest improvements.
+Don't hesitate to contact us, or developers from the Legion of Devs, in the forum if you want to request new features or suggest improvements.

 The website may sometimes ask you for feedback.
 Giving feedback helps Elody figure out which programs work and which don't, and will improve its ability to solve your problems.